ParcelPort/ParcelPort.API/Consignment/PostConsignment.md

-# Make consignment / Get consignment tracking number
+# Create a new consignment

 Allows third-party systems to make consignments and get consignment tracking numbers based on the passed shipping method id, sender's address, recipient's address